ROME/ATHENS SUMMER SCHOLARSHIPS

 Classical Theater Contest

-This year's play for the NY City Dionysia, our classical theater contest for high school students, is Euripides' Bacchae.
-Adapt Euripides' classical text of divine revelation and revenge to a 15-20 minute performance.
+This year's play for the NY City Dionysia, our classical theater contest for high school students, is Sophocles' Antigone.
+Adapt Sophocles' classical text of civil disobedience and revenge to a 15-20 minute performance.
 Indulge your creative genius!
 Aim to entertain and to instruct!
-Date: April 19, 2013, 5-7pm.
+Date: May 2, 2014, 5-7pm.
 Place: Leonard Theater, Fordham

 Preparatory School (on Fordham